Historical Context: The Late Heian Period and the Rise of the Samurai Class

 Early Naval Engagements

 However, the tide began to turn as the Minamoto clan gained allies among maritime communities in western Japan.
-Powerful local families such as the Kuki and the Murakami clans, who had extensive experience in naval warfare, began to defect to the Minamoto cause.
-These defections eroded the Taira's naval advantage and set the stage for the climactic confrontation at Dan-no-ura.
+Powerful local families such as the Kuki and the Murakami clans, who had extensive experience in naval warfare and piracy, began to defect to the Minamoto cause.
+These defections eroded the Taira's naval advantage and provided the Minamoto with both ships and expertise.
+The Minamoto also launched raids on Taira supply depots, disrupting the clan's logistical network.

-The Battle of Yashima in 1185 was a pivotal naval engagement that demonstrated the changing balance of naval power.
+The Battle of Yashima in early 1185 was a pivotal naval engagement that demonstrated the changing balance of power.
 Minamoto no Yoshitsune, the brilliant younger brother of Minamoto no Yoritomo, launched a daring amphibious assault on the Taira stronghold at Yashima (in present-day Kagawa Prefecture on Shikoku).
-Using a combination of land and sea forces, Yoshitsune outmaneuvered the Taira defenders and forced them to flee in disarray, abandoning their fortifications.
+Using a combination of land and sea forces, Yoshitsune outmaneuvered the Taira defenders.
+He landed a small force on the beach while his main fleet approached from the sea, creating a diversion that split the Taira defenders.

 The Battle of Dan-no-ura: The Climax of Taira Naval Power